ow-mods/ow-mod-template/CONTRIBUTING.md

 ### templates/OuterWildsModTemplate/.template.config/template.json

-This holds the configuration for the template, here's where you'll go to update OWML and the GameLibs, I made them symbols because then we only have to change this file when OWML or hte game libs update and not have to worry about anything else.
+This holds the configuration for the template, here's where you'll go to update OWML and the GameLibs, I made them symbols because then we only have to change this file when OWML or the game libs update and not have to worry about anything else.

-It also handles stuff like declaring the author name and getting the year.

 #### Symbols

 - `$safeprojectname$`: The name the user set for the project
-- `$username$`: The authore name the user entered
+- `$username$`: The author name the user entered
 - `$year$`: The current year
 - `$owmlVersion$` The current OWML version
 - `$gameLibsVersion$`: The current game libs version